shamvoke/shamvoke/src/_posts/2026-06-14-how-to-run-windows-on-linux.md

 Before we get to Quickgui, it helps to understand the two technologies doing most of the work <u>behind the scenes</u>.

 **KVM**, short for Kernel-based Virtual Machine, is a Linux kernel module that effectively turns the Linux kernel into a hypervisor.
-Rather than emulating every instruction in software, KVM allows guest operating systems to execute directly on the host CPU using hardware virtualization features built into modern processors.
+Rather than emulating every instruction in software, KVM allows guest operating systems to execute directly on the host CPU.

 >VirtualBox is a type 2 hypervisor, sitting on top of a host operating system.
 KVM is more of a type 1 hypervisor integrated into the Linux kernel, exact reason why it consistently outperforms VirtualBox in raw performance.